AlexTanthiptham/ECE-SeniorProject-jt20-okan2-dcaglar2/notebook/deniz/PhysicalWork.md

 - Picked up the motors from the machine shop, the lower layer of the robot is finished, will add kinect and railings ontop.

+- Added our on/off switch to our robot, we chiseled the top wooden layer to create a lower depth then the rest of the surface which was required when mounting our switch.

+- We then drilled some mounting holes on our aluminum lower layer to fasten our main components such as our battery,pcb and breadboard for temporary operations.

+- We also employed zip ties and double sided velcro tape to ensure stability for our main components.

+- Our next step will be putting on our Xbox Kinect at the front